 The player collides the hero with the shape corresponding to the bottom section of the lock icon (#8), activating the final section of the icon and unlocking the barrier.

-Writing out this sequence (or game flow) may seem unnecessary given the mock-up screens you’ve created for the mechanic.
-However, it’s important for designers to understand everything the player must do in exact order and detail to ensure you’re able to tune, balance, and evolve the gameplay without becoming mired in complexity or losing sight of how the player makes their way through the level.
-It’s clear from the previous game flow, for example, that the elevator platform is the centerpiece of this level and is required to complete every action.
-This is great information to have available in a schematic representation and game flow description because it provides an opportunity to smartly refine the gameplay logic in a way that allows you to visualize the effect of each change on the flow of the level.
+Writing out this sequence (or game flow diagram) may seem unnecessary given the mock-up screens you’ve created;. it’s important however for designers to understand everything the player must do in exact order and detail to ensure you’re able to tune, balance, and evolve the gameplay without becoming mired in complexity or losing sight of how the player makes their way through the level.
+It’s clear from the diagramming the previous game flow, for example, that the elevator platform is the centerpiece of this level and is required to complete every action-- this is great information to have available in a schematic representation and game flow description because it provides an opportunity to smartly refine the gameplay logic in a way that allows you to visualize the effect of each change on the flow of the level.

-You could continue building out the mechanic to make the level more interesting and challenging (for example, you might include a timer on the off switch for the energy field requiring players to collide with all lock parts in rapid succession).
-However, at this stage of concept development it’s often helpful to take a step back from gameplay and begin considering game setting and genre, using those elements to help inform how the mechanic evolves from here.
+You could continue building out the mechanic to make the level more interesting and challenging (for example, you might include a timer on the energy field’s off switch requiring players to collide with all lock parts within a limited amount of time).
+However, at this stage of concept development it’s often helpful to take a step back from gameplay and begin considering game setting and genre, using those elements to help inform how the game mechanic evolves from here.

 Recall from Chapter 10 that the projects ended with a set of concept explorations supporting a sci-fi setting.
 Figure 11-2 shows a futuristic industrial environment design, a hero character wearing a space suit, and what appear to be flying robots.